-- 1. Implement external access to the Kubernetes environment (e.g., ingress, external public IPs, load balancers) to allow communication between UCT-C Controller and GigaVUE-FM. - 2.
-Ensure that the firewall rules on Kubernetes nodes are met according to the Network Requirements. - 3.
-YAML files or HELM charts are available as part of the UCT-Cimages.
-You should untar the UCT-C image to get the readme files.

-- 4. Add the UCT-C images to a private Docker registry or ensure that the files can be pulled from the Docker Hub registry.
+- Implement external access to the Kubernetes environment (e.g., ingress, external public IPs, load balancers) to allow communication between the UCT-C Controller and GigaVUE-FM. - 2.
+Ensure that the firewall rules on Kubernetes nodes are met according to the Network Firewall Requirements. - 3.
+YAML files or HELM charts are available as part of the UCT-C images.
+You should untar the UCT-C image to access the readme files. - 4.
+Add the UCT-C images to a private Docker registry or ensure that the files can be pulled from the Docker Hub registry.
 You can spin up or spin down the UCT-C instances based on your traffic load. - 5.
 Deploy UCT-C Controller and Taps using YAML files or Helm Charts.
+Refer to Deploy UCT-C Controller and Taps.